freerouting/freerouting/README.md

 | Mars-64-revE.dsn             | -oit 0.25 |     26.27 seconds |              29 seconds |                         51.03% |
 | smoothieboard.dsn            | -oit 0.25 |    488.25 seconds |              60 seconds |                            N/A |

-All parameters defaults are set according to these test results, so you don't need to change them unless you have a special need.
+All parameter defaults are set according to these test results, so you don't need to change them unless you have a special need.

 ## Running Freerouting on 32-bit systems